susanhleung/SuCOS/README.md

-# Project Title
+# SuCOS

 SuCOS: a RDKit-based shape overlap metric.
+Combines volume overlap and featuremap scores to give a combined overlap score similar to OpenEye's Tanicombo.

 ## Getting Started